 Junior Confirmation classes begin in 7th grade for both students who attend St. James Lutheran School as well as those who attend school elsewhere.
-St. James students receive instruction during their religion classes.
-All other students attend class weekly on Wednesday evenings.

 Adult Confirmation classes are offered on Sunday mornings as a part of the Adult Information Class.
 This class is offered twice each year.